Klortho/DtdAnalyzer/README.markdown

   - test/*.xml - a few samples files

+<h2>Dependencies</h2>

+This utility is dependent on the <a href='http://xerces.apache.org/xerces2-j/'>Apache Xerces2 Java parser</a>, version 2.4.0 or later.

 <h2>Public domain</h2>

 This work is in the public domain and may be used and reproduced without special permission.